Chubosaurus/CGL_TwitchAPIv3/README.md

 ####Setup

 1. Add the CGL_TwitchAPIv3 (Portable) project into your solution.
-2. You can use as is...if you have an OAUTH token and ClientId from Twitch, else you need to create a new class that inhertits from CGL_TwitchAPIv3 and override public virtual string GetOAuthToken() to create your own custom form.
+2. You can use as is...if you have an OAUTH token and ClientId from Twitch, else you need to create a new class that inherits from CGL_TwitchAPIv3 and override the public virtual string GetOAuthToken() to create your own custom form interface.
 3. You can see an example of this in UT_WINFORMS project (WINFORMS Unit Test Project that is included in this repository).

 ---